MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 ```

 ## Model
 Now, let's start using model.
-Using query will be very productive as we don't have to write all db logic in our controller.
+Using a model will be very productive as we don't have to write all db logics in our controller.
 Let's first create a model inside `application/models` directory called `User_model.php` and write the following code:
 ```php
 <?php